 That’s definitely a big drawback, for me personally.
 Qatar’s labor law grants a woman exactly 50 days of maternity leave (calendar, not business days!).
 Of course, your employer can agree on more.
 If you manage to find one that does, consider yourself really lucky!

 Choosing whether to put your 2-month-old baby to a nursery or to let complete stranger care of her at home must be one of the toughest decisions for parents to make!
 It gets easier if you’re one of the lucky people who have relatives willing to travel to Qatar and help you out.
-When Adam was a baby, we had first my mom and then Khaled’s mom flying in to babysit, so we didn’t have to hire a professional helper until Adam was 10 months old.
+When Adam was a baby, we had first my mom and then Khaled’s mom flying in to stay with us and help to babysit, so we didn’t have to hire a professional helper until Adam was 10 months old.
 With Danny, we had a trusted nanny already on board.
 Not everyone is so lucky though!

 3. Cost of living with kids

 As already mentioned, good schools tend to cost a lot.
 By “a lot” I mean anywhere between $8,000 and $20,000 per annum.
-On top of that, baby products are, in most cases, crazy expensive.
+On top of that, good-quality baby products are, in most cases, crazy expensive.
 The only thing that’s actually priced similarily in Qatar and in Europe is baby formula.
-A jar or pouch of ready-made organic baby food costs as much as a full meal for an adult. 😀 Now, imagine you buy this and your baby refuses to eat it. 😉 And if you’re thinking “I’ll prepare all food myself” – I got news for you.
-Prices of organic produce, meat, and poultry will leave you speechless (I’m talking $40 for one small chicken!).
+A jar or pouch of ready-made organic baby food can cost as much as a full meal for an adult. 😀 Now, imagine you buy this and your baby refuses to eat it. 😉 And if you’re thinking “I’ll prepare all food myself” – I got news for you.
+Prices of organic produce, meat, and poultry will leave you speechless (I’m talking $30 for one small chicken!).